Australia women's national soccer team: 2025–present: Joe Montemurro era

+2026 AFC Women's Asian Cup, Australia

+Under Montemurro the Matildas adopted a possession-based strategy, in preparation for Australia hosting the 2026 Asian Cup in March.
+As hosts, Australia automatically qualified for the Asian Cup and were placed in Group A where they faced Philippines (1-0), Iran (4–0) and South Korea (3–3).
+In the knockout stage they defeated North Korea (2-1) and then defending champions China (2–1) before losing to Japan (0–1) in the final on 21 March.
+Alanna Kennedy, who switched from defender to attacking midfielder, kicked five goals across the tournament and was named Most Valuable Player of the championship.

+The 2026 Asian Cup was also the beginning of AFC's qualification process for the 2027 FIFA Women's World Cup to be held in Brazil from 24 June to 25 July.
+Australia was the first AFC team, which qualified directly for the World Cup when they won their quarter-final against North Korea.

 Team image

 Regarded as Australia's most beloved national sporting team in 2019, the Matildas have grown its fanbase over recent years, due to increased exposure, successful tournaments and skilled players coming on to play both internationally and at club level, including captain Sam Kerr, widely regarded as one of the world's best soccer players.
 In November 2023, the Australian National Dictionary Centre announced "Matilda" as the 2023 Word of the Year, following the team's successful World Cup campaign that year which attracted unprecedented nationwide attention– media outlets used the term Matildas fever to describe the positive atmosphere.

 Kits

 As is traditional with national Australian sporting teams, the Matildas wear a combination of green and gold as their "home" colours, the national colours of Australia.
 The kit has been manufactured by Nike since 2004, in partnership with Football Australia (formerly Football Federation Australia).
 Nike began producing specific women's national team kits starting from the 2019 FIFA Women's World Cup.
 The Matildas had their own kit until 2025, when Nike and Football Australia announced a new kit for both the men's and women's teams.

 The most recent home kit worn at the 2023 FIFA Women's World Cup features a gold top with a marbled pattern and green trimming, and green shorts with white socks, the press release stating that it "celebrates the country's iconic Outback and beaches".
 The away kit features a bright blue top, shorts and socks, with a darker blue and yellow trims said to "celebrate the country's natural wonders" and drawing "inspiration from the vivid sea".

 At the world cup, it was reported that the 2023 kit outsold the 2019 edition 13 to one, and sold more than the Socceroos kits during their entire 2022 FIFA World Cup campaign before the 2023 Women's World Cup even started.

 During the Olympics only, the team wears kits manufactured by Asics as the teamwear supplier for the Australian Olympic Committee.